IsoNet-cryoET/IsoNet2/README.md

 *IsoNet2* contains six modules: ***prepare_star***, ***deconv***, ***make_mask***, ***denoise***, ***refine***, and ***predict***.
 All commands in IsoNet operate on `.star` text files which record paths of data and relevant parameters.
 For detailed descriptions of each module please refer to the individual tasks.
 Users can choose to utilize IsoNet through either GUI or command-lines.

 # 1. Installation and System Requirements
-The following tutorial is written assuming absolutely no experience with Anaconda or Linux environments.

 ## Installing [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html)
 + Download your `conda-installer`: